rice-hiroko/drudder/README.md

 - easily start/stop and manage multiple docker-compose controlled services in one go

-- clean up all stopped containers and dangling volumes

 - creation of atomic snapshots of all your read-write volumes/live data without shutting down or pausing your containers (for backup purposes)

+- clean up all stopped containers and dangling volumes with one command

 - one self-contained file